Portal SSO Overview

 JWT IDP Special Handling

 The ultimate goal of authenticating users is to en up with a JSON object that represents the user's data.
 In some cases, these JWT are signed and encoded, and in other cases, they are not, or may even be represented as plain JSON objects.
-To make implementation as simple as possible, there is special behavior regarding any step that is either named jwt
+To make implementation as simple as possible, there is special behavior regarding any step that is either named jwt, or if the step name matches the name set on the optional configuration parameter: jwt_key.

 In the Google OIDC example that was listed previously in this document, you will notice this step: